Jah-yee/Open-Media-Project/readme.md

-Learning Lab
+[Learning Lab]
-Acollaborative, build-in-public project where developers learn, build, share knowledge, and shape a real-world project together.
+A collaborative, build-in-public project where developers learn, build, share knowledge, and shape a real-world project together.

 About Learning Lab
-Learning Lab is an open-source, community-driven project created to bring developers of different experience levels together to learn through real-world collaboration.
+The Learning Lab is an open-source, community-driven project created to bring developers of different experience levels together to learn through real-world collaboration.
 Instead of following a fixed, top-down roadmap, Learning Lab gives contributors the opportunity to help shape the project — from ideas and features to technical decisions and